maurges/every-rust-gui-library/notes.md

 that I can't rely on neighbors, because in my opinion the ease of relative computations was qml's killer feature.

+Are there tuples?
+I can't return multiple values from a callback, fuuuck.

+I'm having a hard time modelling how will reloading the state work.
+In qml reloading was just a method on a component which I could call from js, but here there are no methods.
+Oh wait, I can make a freestanding function that will consume old model and make a new one from arguments, nice.
+But there are no tuples so real-world passing becomes inconvenient.

+Ummmmmm, can I have local bindings in callbacks?
+I can't find it in reference, and I nothing I tried worked.
+Shit, so dumb.

+"Cannot access field 'done' of 'error'".
+Thanks, nice error messages.
+What is not well typed here?
+I can't see the problem.
+Or it's just a bad message signalling the fact that I can't use bidirectional bindings here.
+Which would suck a lot.

+Damn, the widgets sure look nice, even though antialiasing is slightly fucked up.
+Just goes to show how a little bit of padding makes all the difference.
+Speaking of niceness, I fucked up vertical stretch, ha.

+Now this almost works, but I come back to the problem of bindings.
+How do I update the model from the delegate?

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3